-Aircraft engines may be run-up on the North Ramp, East Ramp or other locations as approved by the Airport Manager, or their designee.
-Persons performing engine run-ups must ensure exhaust velocities are not directed in a manner that could cause personal injury or damage to equipment or facilities.
-Engines will not be run-up in hangars or when hangars, shops, office spaces, taxiing aircraft, taking off, or landing are in the path of the propeller or jet blast.
+Aircraft engines may be run-up on the North Ramp, East Ramp or other locations as approved by the Airport Director, or their designee.
+Aircraft Operators performing engine run-ups must ensure exhaust velocities are not directed in a manner that could cause personal injury or damage to equipment or facilities.
+Engines will not be run-up in hangars or when hangars, shops, office spaces.